School Holidays in Sydney: Spring 2024

 Luna Park

 Luna Park has rides to entertain the entire family.
-Hit up one of the old favourites or try out some of the nine newer rides.
+You can hit up one of the old favourites or try out some of the nine newer rides.

 Family fun on the Tango Train

-Pop into Wendy’s Secret Garden for a game of hide and seek before you head home.
+Before you head home, pop into Wendy’s Secret Garden for a game of hide and see.
 Or if the kids have any energy left, you could walk back to the city across the harbour bridge.

-Dream Circus is also on throughout the holidays
+Lunaverse, which includes, Dream Circus & Sonic Neon, is also on throughout the holidays.

 When: Open daily during the school holidays, Friday-Monday at other times of year